lsc-sde/iac-helm-datashield/README.md

 The storage seems to be scoped to the cluster, not to the namespace, so I have to explicitly name the PVs in the storage files and flow that through to the PVCs.

 Services - opal is the only service which needs to be accessible outside of the k8s cluster.
 I've specified nodeports here which are then picked up by a nginx reverse proxy sitting on the VM that minikube is running on.
 This is obviously clunky and I am not sure how to scale out.
 The internal services are using the internal NAMESPACEd DNS names e.g. `opal-service.opal1`.
-Namespaces seem a bit overkill for this.

 #### Azure k8s